Sorry, you need to enable JavaScript to visit this website.

 Roles

-Adding value and improving quality of service is also a key part of the benefits special constables bring to policing and they have a significant role in reassuring communities and increasing social responsibility.
+Adding value and improving the quality of service are part of the benefits special constables bring to policing.
+They have a significant role in reassuring communities and increasing social responsibility.

 Hours

-There is no nationally mandated hourly amount that people must volunteer as a special constable.
+There is not a nationally mandated hourly amount that an individual must volunteer as a special constable.
 This will be the subject of local force policies.
-However as a guide, most forces currently require their special constables to regularly provide an average of at least 16 hours of volunteering duties per month.
+As a guide, most forces require their special constables to regularly provide an average of at least 16 hours of volunteering duties per month.

 Expenses and allowances